Electronics notes/Ground

 in PCBs design: ground is often made as a large area of copper.

-This is a PCB design thing, and a nontrivial topic in itself, as it relates to coupling and more, and ends up being a balance of design considerations
+This is a PCB design thing, and a nontrivial topic in itself, as it relates to coupling and more (and shielding and grounding), and ends up being a balance of design considerations

 in antenna theory: a large surface, comparable to the relevant wavelength.
 Earth is an easy choice.